hanabi/hanabi.github.io/Reference.md

 * In this situation, the clue type will be chosen that "fills in" other ancillary cards in the hand or gives important negative information.
 * If a clue type is chosen that is clearly worse than the other one, then the clue giver must be trying to communicate something extra.
 * The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.

+#### The Declined 5's Finesse

+* The *5's Chop Move* is typically used to save a 5 and a critical non-5 at the same time.
+This is very efficient, because it saves both cards with one clue instead of having to spend two clues.
+* So, when a player has this strategy available, but instead declines to do it and clues the critical card on chop directly (without touching any other cards), then this is quite strange.
+* In this situation, the player must be trying to communicate something extra.
+Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
+Someone on the team must have the cards to make this critical card playable.
+* In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
+If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.

 #### The Rank Choice Bluff & The Rank Choice Finesse